 Develop General Journal Entries Related to Treasury Stock (T/S)

-Note:

 Treasury stock refers to a company’s own stock that had been previously issued and is later reacquired by the issuing company.
-It is also the name of the account used to record such transaction.
+It is also the name of the account used to record such transactions.
 The treasury stock account is a contra equity account.
 Any balance in the account reduces total shareholder equity or capital.

-There are 5 – cases we will consider regarding treasury stock.
-The first simply considers the transaction related to the initial (or subsequent) purchase by a company, of its own previously issued and publicly traded stock.
-The remaining 4 – cases deal with the disposal or resale of the previously purchased treasury stock.
+There are five cases we will consider regarding treasury stock.
+The first simply considers the transaction related to the initial (or subsequent) purchase by a company of its own previously issued and publicly traded stock.
+The remaining four cases deal with the disposal or resale of the previously purchased treasury stock.

 Theory and examples will be shown for each of the following situations related to treasury stock:

-The initial (or subsequent) purchase
+the initial (or subsequent) purchase

-Reselling (disposal) of the stock at the original purchase price
+reselling (disposal) of the stock at the original purchase price

-Reselling (disposal) of the stock at a price higher than the original purchase price
+reselling (disposal) of the stock at a price higher than the original purchase price

-Reselling (disposal) of the stock at a price lower than the original purchase price
+reselling (disposal) of the stock at a price lower than the original purchase price

-Reselling (disposal) of the stock at a price significantly lower than the original purchase price
+reselling (disposal) of the stock at a price significantly lower than the original purchase price

-Case 1: Initial (or subsequent) Purchase of Treasury Stock:
+Case 1: Initial (or subsequent) Purchase of Treasury Stock

 When a company repurchases its own stock, it is effectively reducing the number of its outstanding shares, thus reducing its total shareholder equity.
 In the journal entry below, the treasury stock account is debited.
 Since the treasury stock account is a contra-equity account, the debit reduces equity.
-The Cash account is credited (reduced).
+The cash account is credited (reduced).

 In summary, the purchase of a company’s own stock reduces total shareholder equity as well as the asset cash.